-Roger Harvey is a name the world should know, twice over.
-His music is expansive and atmospheric, spiritual and welcoming, beautiful and soul-searching.
-It often feels like he time-traveled from the 1970s, drawing inspiration from artists like Willie Nelson, John Prine, & Neil Young yet his music has a uniquely of-the-now touch.
+Roger Harvey is a name the world should know.
+Harvey’s music is expansive and atmospheric, spiritual and welcoming, beautiful and soul-searching.
+He’s a time-traveller from the 1970s, pulling aesthetics from artists like Willie Nelson, John Prine, and Neil Young and interpreting them for the present.

-NJ's Save Face is the project of vocalist and guitarist Tyler Povanda, but he could never do it alone.
-Povanda is the nucleus around which friends, former tourmates, and scene veterans revolve, making Save Face a completely freed and ever-changing entity with Povanda at the heart since 2012, triangulating Queen, Weezer, and Saves The Day into punkish blasts of wiry, intricate guitar-rock.
+New Jersey’s Save Face is the project of vocalist and guitarist Tyler Povanda, but he could never do it alone.
+Povanda is the nucleus around which friends, former tourmates, and scene veterans revolve, making Save Face a completely freed and ever-changing entity with Povanda at the heart since 2012, reconfiguring Queen, Weezer, and Saves The Day into punkish blasts of wiry, intricate guitar-rock.

-Named for the way people have mispronounced her family’s name since, well, forever, talker is an outspoken grunge-pop project fronted by Los Angeles songwriter Celeste Tauchar.
-After years playing with electro-pop band FRENSHIP (Columbia Records) and playing to crowds like Red Rocks Amphitheatre and Lollapalooza, talker's latest single "Keep Me Safe" proves that it's time for this young powerhouse to take centerstage.
+Named for the way people have mispronounced her family’s name since, well, forever, talker is the outspoken grunge-pop project of Los Angeles songwriter Celeste Tauchar.
+After years playing with electro-pop band FRENSHIP (Columbia Records) and playing to crowds at Red Rocks Amphitheatre and Lollapalooza, talker's latest work proves that it's time for Tauchar to take off.